Dharmendrastm/Cybersecurity_common_questions/README.md

 The CIA traids is foundational model in cybersecurity, standing for Confidentiality, Intergrity and Availability.
 It outlines the three essential principle that ensure the protection of data.

-**Confidentiality**:- Refers to protecting sensitive infromation from unauthorised access or disclousre.
+**🕶️Confidentiality**:- Refers to protecting sensitive infromation from unauthorised access or disclousre.

-**Integrity**:-Refers to maintain acuuracy and consistency of the data. that is not tempered with or modified in unauthorised manner.
+**📋Integrity**:-Refers to maintain acuuracy and consistency of the data. that is not tempered with or modified in unauthorised manner.

-**Availability**:- Refers to ensuring that system data and resources are avialable and accessible to authorised user when needed.
+**🖥️Availability**:- Refers to ensuring that system data and resources are avialable and accessible to authorised user when needed.

 ---

-# **Explain Vulnerability, Threats, Exploit and Risk?**
+# 🚨**Explain Vulnerability, Threats, Exploit and Risk?**

-**Vulnerability**:-A Vulnerability is a flaw, loopholes, oversight and error that can be exploited by violate system security policy.
+**🚨Vulnerability**:-A Vulnerability is a flaw, loopholes, oversight and error that can be exploited by violate system security policy.

-**Threats**:-A threat is an event, natural or man-made able to cause the negative impact of an organisation.
+**🔥Threats**:-A threat is an event, natural or man-made able to cause the negative impact of an organisation.

-**Exploit**:-An Exploit is defined as way to  breach the security of an IT System through a Vulnerability.
+**⚠️🎯Exploit**:-An Exploit is defined as way to  breach the security of an IT System through a Vulnerability.

-**Risk**:-It is situation involving exposure to danger.
+**⚖️Risk**:-It is situation involving exposure to danger.

 ---
-# **What is AAA?**
+# 🛂**What is AAA?**

 It is stand for Authenticaton, Authorization and Accounting.
 It is framework for controlling access to resources and proper identify verification and tracking the use of system resources.

-**Authentication**:- Authentication is the process of verifying the identify a user, device or system attempting a access a network or resources.
+**🔑 Authentication**:- Authentication is the process of verifying the identify a user, device or system attempting a access a network or resources.

-**Authorization**:- Authorization is the process of granting access to resources or infromation based on user's identify role or  privileges.
+**✅Authorization**:- Authorization is the process of granting access to resources or infromation based on user's identify role or  privileges.

-**Accounting**:- Accounting is refers to tracking and record the action performed by a user or system.
+**📊Accounting**:- Accounting is refers to tracking and record the action performed by a user or system.
 It helps monitor activities,create logs and maintain audit trails for future analysis and complinace purposes.

 ---

-# **Define Identification**
+# 🆔**Define Identification**

 Identification is the process of reognizing and uniquely identifying user within system or application.
 It establishe who the user.

 ---

-# **What is 3-way Hanshake?**
+# 🤝**What is 3-way Hanshake?**

 A three way handshake is a method of TCP/IP network to create a connection  between a local host/ client and server.

-**SYN(SYNCHRONIZE)**:- The client send a SYN message to the server to initiates connection.
+**1️⃣SYN(SYNCHRONIZE)**:- The client send a SYN message to the server to initiates connection.

-**SYN-ACK**:- The server sends (SYN-ACK) packets to the client . if it has open ports.
+**2️⃣SYN-ACK**:- The server sends (SYN-ACK) packets to the client . if it has open ports.

-**ACK(Acknowledgement)**:- The client sends an (ACk) packet to confirm the connection is establish.
+**3️⃣ACK(Acknowledgement)**:- The client sends an (ACk) packet to confirm the connection is establish.

 ----

-# **What is SSL/TLS handshake?**
+#🔐 **What is SSL/TLS handshake?**
+🌐**SSL**
 SSL Stand for  Secure Scoket layer.

 Netscape was developed the first version of SSL in 1995.